LotusLotus

 Kāśyapa asked the Buddha, "What would be an analogy?"

-The Buddha told Kāśyapa, "They still have mental processing.
-The dharma of sentient beings that I describe excludes the with-form gods in No-perception Heaven."
+The Buddha told Kāśyapa, “They still have mental processing.
+The dharma of sentient beings that I describe excludes the gods with form in No Perception Heaven.”

 Kāśyapa asked the Buddha, "Are sentient beings form or non-form?"

-Kāśyapa said to the Buddha, "If there are sentient beings formed by a different dharma, formless gods should not be included.
-Then, there should not be two realms of existence called the form realm and the formless realm."
+Kāśyapa said to the Buddha, “If there are sentient beings formed by a different dharma, formless gods should not be included.
+Then, there should not be these two realms of existence called the form realm and the formless realm.”

 The Buddha told Kāśyapa, "Dharmas are non-form, and non-dharmas are also non-form."